HexmosTech/Lama2/docs/Lama2/docs/tutorials/editor.md

 }
 ```

+**Filtering Results:**

-To filter the results based on a specific prefix, modify the searchQuery parameter.
-For instance, to retrieve variables relevant to "BH":
+To narrow down the environment variables based on a specific prefix, you can modify the `searchQuery` parameter in the previous request.
+This doesn't represent a new request but rather showcases how to adjust the existing one for more specific results.

+For instance, to retrieve variables relevant to "BH", adjust the `searchQuery` parameter as follows:

 ```json
 {
   "searchQuery": "BH"
 }
 ```

+This will filter the results to only include environment variables that contain "BH".

 When `l2.env` is present